Aaron Judge Player Props: Yankees vs. Astros

-On Thursday, Aaron Judge (.813 slugging percentage in past 10 games, including five home runs) and the New York Yankees play the Houston Astros, whose starting pitcher will be Cristian Javier.
-First pitch is at 7:15 PM ET.
+Aaron Judge, with a slugging percentage of .516 in his past 10 games -- including three home runs -- will be in action for the New York Yankees against the Houston Astros, with Hunter Brown on the mound, August 4 at 7:05 PM ET.

+He had a hitless showing in his last game (0-for-3) against the Astros.

 Aaron Judge Game Info & Props vs. the Astros